-Alice’s art is one of excavation, using the evolutionary journey of the human species as inspiration for works including installation, ceramics, film, and photography.
-Her installations and ceramic objects are simultaneously ancient and contemporary, exploring enduring human conditions like fragility, longing, and defiance.
+Alice’s art is one of excavation, using the journey of the human species as inspiration for works including installation, ceramics, film, and photography.
+Her installations and ceramic objects are both ancient and contemporary, exploring human conditions like fragility, longing, and defiance.

 Situated within the tradition of feminist discourse, Clough’s work tells of her hopes and fears for humankind.
 Through it, she hopes to reveal moments of conformity and compliance while provoking the viewer to question their cultural constraints.
 Her hope is that people will connect deeply and authentically with themselves, each other, and the world we inhabit.

 Clough’s work often has a ritualistic element, using placement and repetition to create museum-like inventories, or materialising honest and tender personal rites.
 In Tending, Clough cut her long hair off on Beltane – an ancient Celtic festival that marks the beginning of summer.
 She made a bowl using her hair and unfired burnished porcelain.
 The bowl was installed in a small woodshed.
 It was framed on either side by a life-size print of the artist before and after the haircut.
 On entering the earthy, dimly lit space, the viewer encountered the vulnerability of Clough’s physical body as well as a sense of reverence, and was invited to reflect on their own relationship with their body.

 2019 - Metáfora School of Studio Arts, Barcelona

 2018 - Spiritual Ecology Leadership Training, St Ethelburga's Centre for Reconciliation and Peace